 quantization operations between them.
 Note: Operations with multiple output tensors (such as FIFO) are currently not supported.
 You can add a tf.identity node to make an alias for the input_tensor to make a single output input node.

 - The shape list of input_nodes must be a 4-dimension shape for each node.
 The information is comma separated, for example, [[1,224,224,3] [1, 128, 128, 1]]; support unknown size for batch_size, for example, [[-1,224,224,3]].

-generate the frozen model after evaluating the quantized graph with a checkpoint
+After QAT, generate the frozen model after evaluating the quantized graph with a

-file.
-This can be done by calling the following function after building the
+checkpoint file.
+This can be done by calling the following function after

-float evaluation graph.
-As the freeze process depends on the quantize evaluation
+building the float evaluation graph.
+As the freeze process depends on the

-# eval.py # ... # Create the float evaluation graph model = model_fn(is_training=False) # *Set the quantize configurations import vai_q_tensorflow q_config = vai_q_tensorflow.QuantizeConfig(input_nodes=['net_in'], output_nodes=['net_out'], input_shapes=[[-1, 224, 224, 3]]) # *Call Vai_q_tensorflow api to create the quantize evaluation graph vai_q_tensorflow.CreateQuantizeEvaluationGraph(config=q_config) # *Call Vai_q_tensorflow api to freeze the model and generate the deploy model vai_q_tensorflow.CreateQuantizeDeployGraph(checkpoint="path to checkpoint folder", config=q_config) # start the evaluation, users can use sess.run, tf.train, tf.estimator, tf.slim and so on # ...
+# eval.py # ... # Create the float evaluation graph model = model_fn(is_training=False) # *Set the quantize configurations from tensorflow.contrib import decent_q q_config = decent_q.QuantizeConfig(input_nodes=['net_in'], output_nodes=['net_out'], input_shapes=[[-1, 224, 224, 3]]) # *Call Vai_q_tensorflow api to create the quantize evaluation graph decent_q.CreateQuantizeEvaluationGraph(config=q_config) # *Call Vai_q_tensorflow api to freeze the model and generate the deploy model decent_q.CreateQuantizeDeployGraph(checkpoint="path to checkpoint folder", config=q_config) # start the evaluation, users can use sess.run, tf.train, tf.estimator, tf.slim and so on # ...